Corks, exotic 4-manifolds and knot concordance

 \begin{corollary}There exists a pair of knots with the same $0$-surgery which are topologically concordant but smoothly non-concordant for any orientations.
-Furthermore, there exist infinitely many distinct pairs of knots satisfying this condition. \end{corollary} \begin{proof}Let $m\geq 0$ be a fixed integer, and let $K$ be a topologically slice knot with $2g_4(K)=\overline{ad}(K)+2$ and $0\leq \widehat{tb}(K)$.
+Furthermore, there exist infinitely many distinct pairs of such knots. \end{corollary} \begin{proof}Let $m\geq 0$ be a fixed integer, and let $K$ be a topologically slice knot with $2g_4(K)=\overline{ad}(K)+2$ and $0\leq \widehat{tb}(K)$.
 For example, the untwisted Whitehead double of a positive torus knot satisfies this condition (e.g.\ \cite{AM}).
 Note that the Whitehead double of a knot is topologically slice as is well-known.
 It is known that if two knots are topologically concordant, then the images of them by a satellite map are also topologically concordant (e.g.\ \cite{CDR}).
 Hence $P_{0,m}(K)$ and $Q_{0,m}(K)$ are topologically slice knots.
 Therefore, by Theorem~\ref{thm:satellite:detail}, the pair of knots $P_{0,m}(K)$ and $Q_{0,m}(K)$ satisfies the claim.
 Remark~\ref{thm:torus:remark} thus tells that we obtain infinitely many distinct such pairs by iterating this construction. \end{proof}

 Let us recall that each of our counterexamples to the Akbulut-Kirby conjecture is a pair of knots $P_{0,m}(K)$ and $Q_{0,m}(K)$ $(m\geq 0)$, where $K$ is an arbitrary knot satisfying $2g_4(K)=\overline{ad}(K)+2$ and $0\leq \widehat{tb}(K)$.
-Levine kindly pointed out to the author that, at least in the $m=0$ case, the condition on $K$ can be relaxed by combining a result of his paper~\cite{Lev}, namely, the corollary below holds.
-Here $\epsilon$ is an invariant of knot concordance defined by Hom~\cite{Hom}.
+Levine pointed out to the author that, at least in the $m=0$ case, the condition on $K$ can be relaxed by combining a result of his paper~\cite{Lev}, namely, the corollary below holds.